 Let Time Be the Teacher Now

-This might take a couple weeks before the complaining dies down.
+This might take a couple of weeks before the complaining dies down.
 But eventually, more effort shows up with the homework because it brings your child more quickly to what they want; their goodies.
 This is inevitable.

 Over a few months of time, this has another level of impact, as your child now begins to slowly associate more effort with a good feeling.
 You must be patient here and just hold to the simple daily system.
 And you must remain mute in using your words to try to teach this lesson or to point them in the direction of what they are learning.
 Keep quiet, and let them learn.
 Stay focused.
 Manage this new system and watch as the evolution unfolds.
 It’s a beautiful thing!